11bus11/theatre-booking/README.md

 ### User stories
 I want the costumer to be able to:
 - See what dates the plays are.
   - Can be fount on the dates-booking page.
 - Make bookings.
   - Bookings can be made by users regardless of login status.
 - See their booking information.
   - All bookings connected to a users account can be found on the profile page.

 I want the admin to be able to:
 - See the bookings made.
   - The admin can see the bookings thru the bookings page (admin only).
 - Change and cancel bookings.
- - It is also possible to change or cancel bookings on the admin page.
   - Can be done, but only thru the Django admin page.
-The plays can be changed or deleted from the frontend.
+The plays can be changed, added or deleted from the frontend.

 ### Device testing
 Since I used a premade template, most of the device size adaption were already made.
 All i had to do was make sure the content was the right size.
 I still checked on multiple devices to make sure everything was working.